*Please note: ADS maintains a referral list for providers of diagnostic testing, content tutoring and long-term academic coaching.

 This may include an accommodation that you previously received in high school or at

 another college.
 ADS may propose an alternative accommodation that would be effective,

 but which neither the student nor the evaluator has requested.

 Please see the Towson University Procedure for Students Seeking a Disability-Related Accommodation (06-21.00).

-If you are a veteran entering or returning to college, you may not realize that you could be eligible for accommodations through DSS.
-DSS and the Military & Veterans Center at Towson University collaborate to provide veterans with information about DSS and how we can assist you.
+If you are a veteran entering or returning to college, you may not realize that you could be eligible for accommodations through ADS.
+ADS and the Military & Veterans Center at Towson University collaborate to provide veterans with information about ADS and how we can assist you.
 It's possible that your ability to learn may have changed, even if you did not experience learning difficulties prior to your military service.
 Or, you may now have a physical or medical condition that impacts your ability to have equal access to the educational environment.

-Registering with DSS is voluntary and strictly confidential.
-You can initiate the process by phoning 410-704-2638 or you can submit a DSS application.
+Registering with ADS is voluntary and strictly confidential.
+You can initiate the process by phoning 410-704-2638 or you can submit a ADS application.

-A DSS study compared the difference in first semester GPAs between freshmen who used accommodations and freshmen who did not.
+A ADS study compared the difference in first semester GPAs between freshmen who used accommodations and freshmen who did not.
 The difference was significant.
-The average GPA of DSS students using accommodations was a 3.05 (B grade), as compared to a 2.50 (C+ grade) for DSS students not using accommodations.
+The average GPA of ADS students using accommodations was a 3.05 (B grade), as compared to a 2.50 (C+ grade) for ADS students not using accommodations.